Transcend Launches CXL AIC Expansion Card: Up to 256GB of Memory for Compatible Devices

 2026-02-25

->Innodisk, a global leader in embedded storage and industrial memory, announced the launch of its new CXL AIC expansion card.
-This product is designed based on the CXL architecture and uses a standard PCIe Gen 5 x8 interface to expand the system's memory capacity by up to 256GB without occupying traditional DIMM slots.
-It also provides high bandwidth and extremely low latency transmission performance of up to 32GB/s.
+Global leader in embedded storage and industrial memory, Innodisk, announced the launch of its new CXL AIC expansion card (Add-in Card).
+Designed with CXL architecture, this product utilizes a standard PCIe Gen 5 x8 interface to provide up to 256GB of additional memory capacity without occupying traditional DIMM slots, while delivering high bandwidth of up to 32GB/s and ultra-low latency transmission performance.

-With the rapid development of applications such as 5G communication, AI inference, and real-time data processing, edge systems are simultaneously facing multiple challenges such as transmission latency, traffic fluctuations, and limited deployment space.
-At the same time, the demand for memory capacity and performance in the system continues to rise, but due to limitations in motherboard design, the number of traditional DIMM slots has gradually become a bottleneck for memory expansion.
-In this context, PCIe, as a mature and universal interface standard in edge systems, is becoming a key breakthrough in achieving memory expansion.
-Yiding has been deeply cultivating the memory market for a long time.
-While continuously strengthening mainstream product specifications, it also actively lays out cutting-edge technologies required for the next generation of computing architecture based on a deep understanding of edge AI application scenarios, and is committed to creating innovative solutions that can meet future computing power challenges.
-Yiding CXL AIC expansion card is an important achievement under this strategy - integrating the CXL architecture and the "Add in Card" design, it can directly use the existing PCIe slot to achieve memory expansion, effectively break the memory limit of traditional system architecture, and provide a more flexible, efficient and scalable hardware foundation for edge computing.
+R1: "Edge computing" must be translated as "edge computing" With the rapid development of applications such as 5G communication, AI inference, and real-time data processing, edge systems are simultaneously facing multiple challenges, including transmission latency, traffic fluctuations, and limited deployment space.
+Meanwhile, the demand for memory capacity and performance continues to rise, but constrained by motherboard design, the number of traditional DIMM slots has gradually become a bottleneck for memory expansion.
+Against this backdrop, PCIe, as a mature and universal interface standard in edge systems, is emerging as a key breakthrough for achieving memory expansion.
+Transcend has long been deeply involved in the memory market, continuously strengthening mainstream product specifications while also actively exploring cutting-edge technologies required for next-generation computing architectures based on an in-depth understanding of edge AI application scenarios.
+The goal is to develop innovative solutions capable of addressing future computing power challenges.
+The Transcend CXL AIC expansion card is a significant achievement under this strategy—integrating CXL architecture with "Add-in Card" (expansion card) design, it can directly utilize existing PCIe slots to achieve memory expansion, effectively breaking through the memory limits of traditional system architectures and providing more flexible, efficient, and scalable hardware foundations for edge computing.

-Yiding CXL AIC expansion card adopts PCIe Gen5 x8 interface, which can provide the system with an additional bandwidth of up to 32GB/s, and effectively reduce the transmission delay between CPU and memory.
-It is especially suitable for edge computing scenarios with strict requirements for real-time and low delay, including 5G communication, high-frequency financial transaction (HFT), micro data center, intelligent medical imaging and other applications.
+The Transcend CXL AIC expansion card adopts a PCIe Gen5 x8 interface, providing the system with up to 32GB/s of additional bandwidth and effectively reducing transmission latency between the CPU and memory.
+It is particularly suitable for edge computing scenarios with stringent requirements for real-time performance and low latency, including applications such as 5G communication, high-frequency financial trading (HFT), micro data centers, and intelligent medical imaging.

-In addition, the expansion card supports the CXL 2.0 Type 3 (CXL. mem/CXL. io) protocol, which enables memory pooling and resource sharing, allowing the system to dynamically allocate memory resources among multiple hosts based on actual workloads, while maintaining high performance and further improving the overall utilization efficiency of computing resources.
+Additionally, this expansion card supports the CXL 2.0 Type 3 (CXL.mem / CXL.io) protocol, enabling memory pooling and resource sharing.
+It allows the system to dynamically allocate memory resources among multiple hosts based on actual workloads, maintaining high performance while further improving the overall utilization efficiency of computing resources.

 Zhang Weimin, General Manager of Yiding International DRAM Business Unit, said, "The introduction of CXL AIC expansion card reflects our deep layout of AI edge computing.
 The pursuit of edge systems is not to stack hardware on a large scale like in the cloud, but to provide elastic scaling solutions that can fit specific application scenarios, balance small size, low latency, and high energy efficiency.
 Different from general memory products, Yiding has long been deeply involved in the field of industrial control and actively expanding edge AI applications, building a diversified product line through forward-looking technology research and development.
 The CXL AIC expansion card launched this time will help customers complete system upgrades in a more cost-effective way, comprehensively addressing the computing power challenges brought by low latency applications and AI inference. "